One More River to Cross (album)

-One More River to Cross is the tenth studio album by Canned Heat, released in 1973.
+One More River to Cross is the tenth studio album by American blues rock band Canned Heat, released in 1973.
 The band negotiated out of their contract with Liberty Records and debuted with Atlantic Records.
 This album featured horn arrangements played by the Muscle Shoal Horns along with Barry Beckett and Roger Hawkins.
 The album cover was designed by Ernie Cefalu.